caffeine-addictt/video-manager/docs/en/commands/get.md

 ### Inherited

-See [persistend options](./index.md#persistent-options) for all the supported inherited options.
+See [persistent options](./index.md#persistent-options) for all the supported inherited options.

 ## See also